cerner/terra-toolkit/scripts/wdio/README.md

 # Terra Toolkit Wdio Helpers

 ## Wdio Runner
 Terra Toolkit offers its own wdio test runner which runs wdio test runs for specified locales and form factors.
-This allows for locale test runs that can match paralyzed container test runs by concurrently running the wdio for each test run variation.
+This allows for locale test runs that can match parallelized container test runs by synchronously running the wdio for each test run variation.
 This runner is a replacement for webdriver's bin script `wdio` by directly calling Webdriver's test launcher module for each test variation.

 Terra's wdio test runner is available via the `tt-wdio` cli or the `wdio-runner` javascript function.